• Skip to primary navigation

 Start with steps 1 to 3 from the absorption method.

-4. Transfer buckwheat into a rice cooker, and add tablespoon of unsalted butter and water.
+4. Transfer buckwheat into a rice cooker, and add tbsp of unsalted butter and water.
 Ration 1 cup of buckwheat to 2 cups of water.

 5. Turn on the rice cooker.
 Once the program has finished, let buckwheat sweat for another 10 minutes.
 Done.